linode/docs/docs/guides/applications/configuration-management/ansible/deploy-webserver-and-more-with-ansible/index.md

 The script asks you to enter a username and password for the new user being created.
 {{</note>}}

-### Log Out and Reboot the Linode Using Either the Linode-CLI or Cloud Manager GUI
+### Reboot and Access your Ansible Linode

-Use the below command to reboot the Linode either using the Linode CLI or the Cloud Manager GUI.
+Use the command below to reboot the Linode either using the Linode CLI.
+You can also [reboot the Linode](/docs/products/tools/cloud-manager/guides/cloud-reboot-linode/) using the Cloud Manager.

     linode-cli linodes reboot LINODE_ID

-### SSH Into “vm1”

-Use the below command to SSH into "vm1".
+Use the command below to SSH into `vm1`.

 {{< caution >}}
 Be sure to use the new user you created because the setup script disables root logins.